fbpx

 Biometrics fee for a family of 2 or more people applying at the same time and placeCAD 170

-After payment of fee, select the “Save” button to save a PDF version of the official IRCC receipt.
+After payment of the fee, select the “Save” button to save a PDF version of the official IRCC receipt.
 Remember to upload this receipt to your online application as well.

 Step 4: Submit Your Application